Kingfisher Lake, FSC Designated Conservation Land candidate site © Kristen Setala

 Wabakimi Provincial Park, D'Alton Block © Vern Fish

-- We regularly contribute to FSC certification processes to improve outcomes for nature in harvested forests.
+- We regularly contribute to FSC certification processes to improve outcomes for nature in forests where industrial logging occurs.

-- We are exploring the legal and policy tools in Ontario to find a path to permanently protect FSC designated conservation lands.
+- We are exploring the legal and policy tools in Ontario to find a pathway to permanently protect FSC designated conservation lands, only where there is support from Indigenous communities.

-- We have been assessing carbon storage in areas of conservation interest across the province, including FSC designated conservation lands and other candidate areas to understand their value in terms of climate change mitigation.
+- We have been assessing carbon storage in areas of conservation interest across the province – including FSC designated conservation lands and other candidate areas – to understand their value for climate change mitigation.

 Nabish Lake wetlands © Kristen Setala